 - Power System Simulation and Visualization

-- High Voltage Engineering and Power System Components
+- High Voltage Engineering

 The depth and breadth of faculty expertise in this area is reflected in the curriculum which provides students with a solid foundation in power systems, energy systems, and power electronics.
 The graduate program is complemented by courses in Systems and Controls, Electromagnetics, Digital Signal Processing, and/or Telecommunications.